-Here we guide you through enabling Bluetooth on Windows 11, using Bluetooth devices with your PC, and fixing common Bluetooth issues.
+Learn to Enable Bluetooth on Windows 11 if your PC supports it, pair Bluetooth devices with your PC, and fix common Bluetooth issues.

 Turn On Bluetooth from Windows Settings